HelanaNady/HelanaNady/README.md

   <h1>Hi there, I'm Helana!</h1>
 </div>

-A sophomore computer engineering student @ Cairo University with a passion for creation and building things — whether through clean code or art and design.
-I'm drawn to challenges and problem-solving, which naturally sparked my interest in competitive programming.
+A junior computer engineering student at Cairo University with a passion for creation and building things.
 Beyond code, I'm a detail-oriented learner who enjoys exploring how things work and sharing what I discover through writing.

 #### Languages and Tools